JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-05-23-bmc-anvil-tech-language.md

 query run in a transaction".

-it is not only little code to achieve a lot of functionality but also requires little knowledge, which means less experienced developers may achieve it which directly translate in the project's costs.
+it is not only little code to achieve a lot of functionality but also requires little knowledge, which means less experienced developers may achieve complex features, directly translating into the project's times and costs.